 The Center for Access to Justice conducts and facilitates research to help identify and better understand the difficulties individuals face in navigating the justice system.
 Below are a few examples of the research projects underway or recently completed by the center and its student fellows.

-- Assessing the Civil Legal Needs of Indigent Criminal Defendants: Supported by a grant from the Charles Koch Foundation, the center is conducting the first stage of a two-phase study on the civil legal needs of indigent criminal defendants.
-In conjunction with the Sociology and Criminal Justice and Criminology departments at Georgia State, the center is working with public defender offices in Fulton and DeKalb counties to assess the nature and pervasiveness of civil legal issues facing those who enter the criminal justice system.
+- Assessing the Civil Legal Needs of Indigent Criminal Defendants: Supported by a grant from the Charles Koch Foundation, the center conducted a study of the civil legal needs of indigent criminal defendants.
+In conjunction with the Sociology and Criminal Justice and Criminology departments at Georgia State, the center worked with public defender offices in Fulton and DeKalb counties to assess the nature and pervasiveness of civil legal issues facing those who enter the criminal justice system.

-- Misdemeanor Bail Reform: A Summary of Recent Efforts: Several states and municipalities have recently enacted or considered legislation to address pretrial policy, including bail practices.
+- Misdemeanor Bail Reform: A Summary of Recent Efforts: Several states and municipalities, including Atlanta, have recently enacted or considered legislation to address pretrial policy, such as bail practices.
 The center prepared this report for the Georgia Judicial Council’s Committee on Misdemeanor Bail for its use in considering what changes might be implemented in Georgia.

 - Self-help Resources in Georgia: In 2016, more than 800,000 cases in Georgia involved self-represented litigants.
 In partnership with the Administrative Office of the Courts, the center worked with a student to profile a sample set of self-help resources available in Georgia courts.

 For media inquiries, contact email@example.com.